 Jeff, like Meredith, was an elementary school teacher.
-But when he returned to work the next day in a state of shock, he did share the diagnosis with the school's nurse.
-She volunteered to call her former college roommate, a nurse at the Center for Fetal Diagnosis and Treatment at The Children's Hospital of Philadelphia.
+When he returned to work the next day in a state of shock, he ended up sharing the diagnosis with the school's nurse.
+She volunteered to call her former college roommate, a nurse at the Center for Fetal Diagnosis and Treatment (CFDT) at The Children's Hospital of Philadelphia (CHOP).

 The Fluharty's got a call back from CHOP immediately.

 Most sacrococcygeal teratomas diagnosed in neonates are not likely to be malignant, and the prognosis tends to be good after surgery to remove the tumor.
-However, SCT can lead to serious problems in the fetus, including fetal hydrops (heart failure), polyhydramnios (too much amniotic fluid) ro premature delivery.
-The mother's health can also be jeopardized through what is called "maternal mirror" syndrome, in which the mother's condition mirrors that of the sick fetus.
+However, SCT can lead to serious problems in the fetus, including fetal hydrops (heart failure), polyhydramnios (too much amniotic fluid) or premature delivery.
+The mother's health can also be jeopardized through what is called "maternal mirror" syndrome, in which the mother's condition mirrors that of the sick baby.

-Meredith went to the Center for Fetal Diagnosis and Treatment for what she calls a marathon day of testing with advanced ultrasound, a fetal echocardiogram, and MRI imaging.
-"They answered my questions and were great at setting up a treatment plan.
-I felt I was in the right place."
+Meredith went to the Center for Fetal Diagnosis and Treatment for what she calls a marathon day of testing with advanced ultrasound, a fetal echocardiogram and MRI imaging.
+"They answered my questions and were great at setting up a treatment plan," recalls Meredith.
+"I felt I was in the right place."

 Meredith lauds the N/IICU nurses, the Ronald McDonald House staff where she stayed during the baby's recovery, and the entire Fetal team.

-"We felt so supported at CHOP; we weren't going through it alone."

-Finally, Meredith sums up how she feels about her experience at CHOP: "We are forever grateful to the team for their kindness, consistent support, and all that they have done for our daughter.
+"We felt so supported at CHOP; we weren't going through it alone," she says.
+"We are forever grateful to the team for their kindness, consistent support, and all that they have done for our daughter.
 It was a tough year, but looking at Rowan now, you would never know she had the tumor."